timsilber/recipe_japanese-curry/README.md

 12. As soon as the water boils, remove from heat and transfer pot to oven.

 <hr>
-I usually partially cover the pot with the lid during this step, but the overall goal is to maintain a bare simmer throughout the braise.
+ℹ️ The goal is to maintain a consistent bare simmer throughout the braise.
+You can partially cover the pot with a lid to help maintain the temperature if necessary, but do not cover completely with lid.
 <br><br>

 https://user-images.githubusercontent.com/95649291/230791829-b2d36f27-90f5-40dc-a9d7-2682677615b0.mov
 <hr>

 13. Braise meat until mostly tender.
 This will depend on your choice of protein, the size of your chunks, your oven, etc. For me, this generally takes 1.5 hours.
 I start checking after 1 hour, and would never go past 3 hours.
 No one wants meat mush.

 ![braised meat](assets/braised-meat.png)

-## 2. Mise en place
+### 2. Mise en place

 Prep your vegetables while your meat simmers away in the oven.

+#### Ingredients
+<input type="checkbox" id="2"><label for="2"> onions, large yellow x 3 </label><br>
+<input type="checkbox" id="3"><label for="3"> mushrooms, baby bella x 1 lb </label><br>
+<input type="checkbox" id="4"><label for="4"> carrots x 4-6 </label><br>
+<input type="checkbox" id="5"><label for="5"> russet potatoes x 2-3 </label><br>

 I have a pretty liberal definition of bite-sized, but here's how I like my vegetables:

 | Vegetable | Prep |
 | - | - |